 The Raincoats by James Shedden.

 The Raincoats are an all girl band who formed during the late 1970s and split up in the mid 1980s.
-I was very little at the time of their original releases so unfortunately I did not discover The Raincoats until much more recently, well into my adult years.
-The band had an exciting can do attitude that melded punk, classical and reggae influences into spiky arrhythmic folk punk tunes that even today sound way more exciting than many current bands.
+I was very little at the time of their original releases so unfortunately I did not discover The Raincoats until much more recently, online well into my adult years.
+The band had an exciting can do attitude that melded punk, see classical and reggae influences into spiky arrhythmic folk punk tunes that even today sound way more exciting than many current bands.
 They reformed in the mid 90s after a resurgence in interest thanks to gushing plaudits from Kurt Cobain and are now widely hailed as one of the seminal post punk bands.
 I catch up with founders Ana da Silva and Gina Birch as they gear up to rerelease their second album on its 30th anniversary.

 Why did you decide to reissue Odyshape now?